-With the completion of the breakwater project in 2015, all NMTC funds have been obligated and the public construction aspect of the Maritime Park project is complete with the exception of the public marina.
-The CMPA Board is actively seeking funding opportunities in order to construct the marina in the future.
-Currently, staff and the Board are focused on operations and management as well as private development.
+With the completion of the breakwater project in 2015, all NMTC funds have been spent and the public construction aspect of the Maritime Park project is complete with the exception of the public marina.
+The CMPA Board and City have been actively seeking funding opportunities in order to construct the marina in the future.